User Experience Designs for the Star Engine.

 What did we do?

 • Developers I worked with had a very detailed breakdown of the problem and what they wanted.
-Which was super helpful.

 Who did it help?